OpenChronology Reference Implementation

 Validator

-Paste or drop any .chron, .chroncal, .chronverse, or .chronpkg file and get instant schema feedback from schemas.openchronology.org.
+Paste or drop any .chron, .chroncal, .chronverse, or .chronpkg file and get instant schema feedback.
 Four severity levels.
 Exportable report.

 Timeline Packager